BSc (Hons) Professional Practice in Supply Chain Leadership

 Read more about how levy payments work from the UK Government website.

 Whether you’re looking to develop your skills with us as an apprentice, or you’re an employer looking for more information on using Leeds Trinity University as a training provider, please complete the form below and we will contact you to discuss your options.

 About Leeds Trinity University

 Our professional Apprenticeships combine part-time study at Leeds Trinity University with workplace training.
 We've been providing outstanding provision in higher education for over 50 years and have significant experience of delivering work-based learning programmes.
-We are located on a beautiful campus just six miles from Leeds city centre with excellent links by road, rail and air.
 We're proud to offer a personal and inclusive university experience that gives everyone the support they need to realise their potential.
-Our teaching staff have extensive and relevant professional experience
+Our teaching staff have extensive and relevant professional experience.